sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_dynamic_iframes/embedding_dynamic_iframes.md

 ## Sigma Content
 Duration: 20

-Log in to Sigma and navigate to the `Templates` page.
+Login to Sigma and navigate to the `Templates` page.

 Click to select the `Plugs Electronics Sales Performance` template: